isomerpages/nlb-biblioasia/_holding-area/Gloved Gods: Battling Key, Yeo Choon Song and the Roaring 20s of Singapore Boxing.md

 #### In the aftermath of World War I, the “noble art” became wildly popular in Singapore thanks to two Straits Chinese who took on all-comers, including each other.
 By Abhishek Mehrotra

-On 15 July 1896, an advertisement in the _Straits Times Maritime Journal and General News_ invited readers in Singapore to witness what it promised would be a marvellous exhibition of boxing by “The Wonder of the Age – ‘Peter Jackson’”.
-1
+On 15 July 1896, an advertisement in the _Straits Times Maritime Journal and General News_ invited readers in Singapore to witness what it promised would be a marvellous exhibition of boxing by “The Wonder of the Age – ‘Peter Jackson’”. [^1]

 This would normally not have caught the attention of this 21st-century researcher had it not been for a singular fact: Peter Jackson was a boxing kangaroo.
-It had arrived in Singapore from Fremantle, Western Australia, on the steamship _Sultan_ in June.2
+It had arrived in Singapore from Fremantle, Western Australia, on the steamship _Sultan_ in June.[^2]

 It would take another quarter of a century before human beings replaced sparring marsupials in newspaper ads and the public imagination.

-Beginnings of Professional Boxing
+#### **Beginnings of Professional Boxing**

 When World War I ended in 1919, Singapore had a restless population of migrant Chinese labourers thirsting for some cheap entertainment.
 Gradually, the island started to gain popularity as a stopover for travelling exhibitions and circuses.
 According to at least one source, it was “Colonel” Frank Fillis of the famed Fillis circus who started the trend in 1921 with a hastily organised “flyweight champion­ship of Malaya” after ticket sales for the circus started to flag.
-The fight between two locals, Fred de Souza (also known as the Red Warren) and
-Kong Ah Yong, raked in over $4,000.3
+The fight between two locals, Fred de Souza (also known as the Red Warren) and Kong Ah Yong, raked in over $4,000.[^3]

-In another source, it was the brothers Edwin and Stewart Tait who first brought boxing to these shores.4
+In another source, it was the brothers Edwin and Stewart Tait who first brought boxing to these shores.[^4]

 The Taits, Americans from Tacoma in Washington state, were entertainment moguls with business interests on either side of the Pacific.
-Their main base of operations in Southeast Asia was the Philippines – then a US colony – where they owned five carnivals and assisted in the running of the Manila racecourse.5 &nbsp;
+Their main base of operations in Southeast Asia was the Philippines – then a US colony – where they owned five carnivals and assisted in the running of the Manila racecourse.[^5]

-More than anything though, the brothers loved boxing.&nbsp;
+More than anything though, the brothers loved boxing.

-In 1920, the Taits brought a travelling circus to Singapore, and in an apparently spur-of-the-moment decision, constructed a makeshift boxing ring to host exhibition bouts after the evening’s main entertainments were done.6 The first few fights were between Filippino circus workers.
-As interest grew and larger crowds started gathering, the brothers invited daring onlookers to fight them.7
+In 1920, the Taits brought a travelling circus to Singapore, and in an apparently spur-of-the-moment decision, constructed a makeshift boxing ring to host exhibition bouts after the evening’s main entertainments were done.[^6] The first few fights were between Filippino circus workers.
+As interest grew and larger crowds started gathering, the brothers invited daring onlookers to fight them.[^7]

 This humble beginning was the taproot from which sprang the heady, golden years of boxing in Singapore.&nbsp;

 The sport held a peculiar fascination for the locals.
-Unlike cricket, tennis or swimming – which were mostly confined to exclusive upper-class clubs for the affluent – boxing belonged “to the greater mayhem and disorder of the streets”.8
+Unlike cricket, tennis or swimming – which were mostly confined to exclusive upper-class clubs for the affluent – boxing belonged “to the greater mayhem and disorder of the streets”.[^8]

 It also lent itself to betting.
-In a remarkably short span of time, boxing bouts took their place alongside cards and dominoes as a favoured betting avenue.&nbsp; Boxers became cult figures.
+In a remarkably short span of time, boxing bouts took their place alongside cards and dominoes as a favoured betting avenue.
+Boxers became cult figures.

-Pulling No Punches
+#### **Pulling No Punches**

 The first local hero was an unlikely one – a Straits Chinese named Tan Teng Kee.
 Born in 1898 to a respected family whose head was a _sinseh_ (traditional Chinese physician), Tan had attended the venerable St Joseph’s Institution – a natural stepping stone to a “respectable” white-collar profession.9 To the family’s shock though, Tan decided to don boxing gloves.
 His nom de guerre: Battling Key.

 The circumstances leading up to Battling Key’s decision are lost to history.
-What is known is that by August 1921, only a year after boxing had come to Singapore, he was facing off against a certain C. Oehlers in the final of the colony’s amateur lightweight championship at the packed Palladium Theatre (site of the Orchard Gateway today).10
+What is known is that by August 1921, only a year after boxing had come to Singapore, he was facing off against a certain C. Oehlers in the final of the colony’s amateur lightweight championship at the packed Palladium Theatre (site of the Orchard Gateway today).[^10]

 The _Straits Times_ was on hand to record the events of that fine August evening.
 “About halfway through the second \[round\], Oehlers rushed, wide open and Teng Kee, quick to seize the opportunity, met him with a right upper cut.
 It was a peach of a punch, landing well on the point and with force behind it, and Oehlers went down and out.
 There are distinct possibilities in Teng Kee.
 A lad who learns how to place a punch like that practically by instinct might go far with proper handling.”11 Battling Key had won the match in the only knockout of the evening.